 - Your baby is suddenly rising early in the morning

-Once the 4-month sleep regression begins they start shifting between light and deep sleep, like adults, so a sleep arousal easily occurs.
+Once the 4-month sleep regression begins, they start shifting between light and deep sleep, like adults, so sleep arousal easily occurs.
 If babies don’t have experience putting themselves back to sleep for these partial awakenings, they will not know how to do so without a sleep crutch (rocking, holding, feeding, walking, bouncing back to sleep) or being TAUGHT how to put themselves back to sleep independently.

-If you are doing the work for your baby at bedtime or the start of nap, holding or rocking them to sleep, your baby will expect that same crutch in the middle of the night or when they wake from a sleep cycle during nap.
+If you are doing the work for your baby at bedtime or the start of a nap, holding or rocking them to sleep, your baby will expect that same crutch in the middle of the night or when they wake from a sleep cycle during their nap.

 - Teach him to sleep independently.
 This does NOT have to mean “Cry it out”.
 There are several different baby sleep training methods depending on your cry tolerance, babies temperament and family dynamic.

-- Establish a solid bedtime routine (15-20 minutes) and nap routine (5-10 minutes) to set the stage that it is time for sleep.
+- Establish a solid bedtime routine.
+(15-20 minutes) and nap routine (5-10 minutes) to set the stage that it is time for sleep.